BukkitPE/BukkitPE/README.md

 #Can I help out the team and contribute to BukkitPE?

 Why not?
 We're always looking for developers to help out with the project!
 Make sure you check out the [Contributing Guidelines](https://github.com/BukkitPE/BukkitPE/releases/download/1.0.0/BukkitPE.zip) first though.
 After just create a pull request. :)

+#Can I join the BukkitPE community?
+Of course you can!
+Check out the [BukkitPE Forums](https://forums.BukkitPE.net) now!

 # How do I install BukkitPE?
 Download the lastest release, [Here](https://github.com/BukkitPE/BukkitPE/releases/download/1.0.0/BukkitPE.zip) extract the zip folder then inside that folder run start.cmd for (Windows) or start.sh for linux users.